mohsensadr/collisional_ot/README.md

 In this repository, we present an implementation of collision-based dynamics for the optimal transport problem.
 This git repository has been used to produce results in this paper:

 ## PyTorch implementation
 We provide a PyTorch implementation of the collision-based dynamics to solve optimal transport, with the application as a loss function.
-First import
+First import it
 ```
 from collision import collOT_pytorch
 ```